THIS TRIP IS NOW FULL. But contact us to get on a waiting list.

-Once again we return to Southeast Alaska after a 2016 hiatus.
+Once again, after a year off because of Covid, we return to Southeast Alaska.
 After many years of doing this trip, it has become one of my favorites.
 We get to see some of the best of the best in Southeast Alaska.

-We leave Juneau on August 5 on our liveaboard boat, the 50-foot Delphinus.
-The boat can take up to eight passengers, and we have a captain and first mate/naturalist who are both extremely knowledgeable about natural history.
-Captain Ronn Patterson has an extensive background in whale biology.
-Also aboard we’ll have an amazing cook (look for fresh fish, fresh-baked goodies and much more), plus me as your photo advisor.
+We eat and sleep on our liveaboard 120-foot boat.
+Although the boat can hold plenty more people, we take only eight passengers because of permit limitations at the bear reserve.
+Our captain, Ronn Patterson, and first mate/naturalist, John Kipping are both extremely knowledgeable about natural history.
+Also aboard we’ll have an amazing cook (expect fresh fish, fresh-baked goodies and much more), plus me as your photo advisor.
 As needed, I’ll be giving you photo tips and Photoshop techniques.
 Access to Juneau and Wrangell is via Alaska Airlines jet.

 This trip will fill quickly; I have had a lot of people express interest.
 Don’t delay in signing up!

 We can take up to eight passengers.
-There are four tiny “staterooms” for sleeping.
 We have plenty of plugs for laptops and battery recharging.
 The food is amazing, with fresh fish, homemade bread and cookies and much more.
-You are served by three crew: veteran Captain Ronn (a whale biologist who has been cruising these waters for over 40 years); our first mate, and cook.
+You are served by three crew: veteran Captain Ronn (a whale biologist who has been cruising these waters for over 40 years); our first mate John Kipping, and cook.
 Trip leader Betty will share her knowledge of photography and digital post-processing with you.